 Burkhatskiy Pass is a high mountain pass at an elevation of 2.137m (7,011ft) above the sea level, located within the Katon-Karagaisky State National Nature Park, in East Kazakhstan.
 The pass is traversed by the Austrian Road.

-The road over the pass, also known as Burkhat Pass, is terrible.
-It’s gravel, stony, and can be impassable after heavy rains or snowstorms.
+The road to the summit, also known as Burkhat Pass, is terrible.
+It’s unpaved and can be impassable after heavy rains or snowstorms.
 The Austrian Road was built from 1915 to 1917 by Austro-Hungarian WW1-prisoners captured on the Eastern Front.
 With the help of nothing more than shovels, saws, pickaxes and cables, they created a legendary track through a remote wilderness in the far northeast of Kazakhstan, under highly unfavorable climatic conditions.

 More info&pics: http://silkadv.com/en/content/summer-kazakhstan